The Ultimate Guide: Hiking The Annapurna Circuit Trek 2024

 Wifi and Cellular Data Coverage On The Annapurna Circuit

 Most teahouses and lodges now have internet and WIFI connection, but expect to pay a few hundred rupees for access.
-Depending on the weather, the strength of the connection may not be what you’re used to, so do not always rely and expect a strong steady connection.
+Depending on the weather, the strength of the connection may not be what you’re used to, so do not always rely on and expect a strong steady connection.

 Nepal Local SIM Price and Procedure